What is APR?

 How does APR work

-How to calculate APR
+How banks calculate APR

-Types of APR
+Types of APR explained

 The rate applied to credit card purchases.